MicrosoftDocs/msix-docs/msix-src/store-developer-package-update.md

 # Developer controlled updates for apps in the Store

-Keeping apps up to date is a somewhat tedious task; it requires extra work on developers to check versions, guide the user to the store and hope they install the update - the result is lots of user confusion causing old apps to continue existing in the wild.
-We've heard this feedback from developers and are super excited to announce that starting at build 14393 and beyond, Windows 10 allows developers to make stronger guarantees around app updates!
+Starting at Build 14393 and beyond, Windows 10 allows developers to make stronger guarantees around Store app updates.
 Doing this requires a few simple APIs, creates a consistent and predictable user experience and lets developers to focus on what they do best while allowing Windows to do the heavy lifting.

 ## Implementing in app